 Loves to be pet: behind the ears, under the collar, chest rubs

 Caroline started her career serving others in the Health and Human Services Field in 2004.
 After graduating from UC Santa Cruz with a BA in Psychology, she began working with adults with developmental needs.
 It was here that she first found her love in helping others find autonomy and living their lives to their fullest potential.
 Caroline went on to work with the geriatric population and disabled adults, where she helped seniors live independently for as long as was safely possible by connecting them with community services, monitoring their needs, and helping them define meaningful goals for themselves.
 Caroline went on to pursue her MA in Counseling Psychology with a Holistic Emphasis so that she could work in a more in-depth way with others.
-Following her graduation, Caroline worked to perfect her skills working with children and families, and continued to train and study at the Process Therapy Institute.
+Following her graduation from John F. Kennedy University – School of Holistic Studies, Caroline worked to perfect her skills working with children and families, and continued to train and study at the Process Therapy Institute.
 Caroline has worked with foster youth, and with children with Autism Spectrum Disorders and other Developmental Issues.
 She has also taught parenting classes, including Love and Logic© based parenting classes.
 Additionally, Caroline has worked with court-mandated domestic violence offenders in a group setting.

 Caroline considers herself a “practical holistic therapist,” using what will be effective in meeting client’s on their life journey.
 She uses techniques like mindfulness training, directive and non-directive play therapy, expressive arts therapy, and sandplay therapy.
 Caroline works closely with parents, providing parenting coaching so parents can employ skills to make them feel confident in their interactions with their children.
 Caroline loves seeing the unique spark in each child and working with families to learn what will make life easier for them.
 Caroline works with a variety of emotional and behavior issues such as ASD, developmental disorders, learning disabilities, childhood depression and anxiety, ADHD, ODD, children with sensory disorders, amongst other things.
 Caroline is glad to work with LGBTQ families and children.
 In an endeavor to better serve her clients, Caroline is beginning her EMDR training.
 EMDR is a new, cutting edge therapy used to treat those with trauma and specific phobias.